bitinventions/kisspbx/README.md

 # kisspbx
 Asterisk configuration tool

 This is a work in progress.
-Documentation is in TODO list.
+Documentation is in the TODO list.

 Testing docker installation: https://github.com/bitinventions/kisspbx-docker